matplotlib/matplotlib/doc/api/api_changes.rst

    When a release is made

-    - The full text list below should be moved into its own file in 'prev_api_changes'
+    - All the files in 'next_api_changes/' should be moved to a single file in 'prev_api_changes/'.
-    - All the files in 'next_api_changes' should be moved to the bottom of this page
+    - The include directive below should be changed to point to the new file created in the previous step.
-    - This note, and the toctree below should be commented out
+    - This note, and the toctree below should be commented out.

 .. toctree::